 Making Bank: Most Successful Athlete From Every Decade

 - Net worth: $50 million

-Caroline Wozniacki didn’t make the Forbes’ Highest-Paid Athletes list, but in 2016, she was included on the list of the highest-earning tennis players in the world, thanks to endorsement deals and her on-court salary.
+Before she retired, Caroline Wozniacki was one of the highest-earning tennis players in the world, thanks to endorsement deals and her on-court salary.

 Although she’s worth millions, Wozniacki also seems to have good financial habits.
 “I don’t really spend money like crazy,” said Wozniacki in a 2012 interview with The Telegraph.
 “I buy what I need and what I really want.
 And if I’m buying expensive things, I do think about the purchase many times before I buy it.”

 And apparently, Wozniacki also thinks about who she’s buying for.
 In 2015, she posted a photo on Instagram of her filling up a shopping cart with Christmas gifts for children at a homeless shelter.
 More recently, she and her husband sold their Miami mansion for $16.3 million in an easy-peasy real estate transaction.
 It was only listed for one month, according to Architectural Digest, and it sold after a single showing.

 In 2016, UFC brawler Ronda Rousey was the No. 3 highest-paid female athlete in the world.
 Prior to her 2015 fight with Holly Holm, the former champion told USA Today Sports how she would spend a $10 million payday.
 Unlike many famous people, Rousey didn’t say she would spend it on luxury items.